 This recipe was created by Kalyn many years ago!

 Amount Per Serving: Calories: 74Total Fat: 4.2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3.1gCholesterol: 1mgSodium: 113mgCarbohydrates: 8.2gFiber: 3gSugar: 3.8gProtein: 2.7g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Roasted Green Beans with Mushrooms, Balsamic, and Parmesan is a perfect low-carb side dish for any holiday, and it’s also approved for all phases of the South Beach Diet.
+Roasted Green Beans with Mushrooms, Balsamic, and Parmesan are a perfect low-carb side dish for any holiday meal, and they would also be approved for all phases of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Side Dishes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.